 It’s not known what exactly determines sexuality in people.
 But some researchers think that there might be things that happen in our bodies from very early in life that shapes our sexual identity.

 There are many ways that people define their sexual identity.
-It is estimated that at least one in every 10 people in Australia identifies as LGBTIQA+ (not including those who are questioning their sexuality).
+It is estimated that at least up to 11% of people in Australia may be LGBTIQA+ (not including those who are questioning their sexuality).

 "Negative beliefs and attitudes are common in cultures and religions that only believe being straight is ‘normal’.
 It takes courage to be who you really are in a world that thinks being straight is the norm.
 Talk to someone you can trust if you ever feel confused, pressured or scared to be yourself." - Alex, Kids Helpline

 How do I know what my sexual identity is?

 - Many people know from very young who they’re attracted to and the kinds of relationships they want to have.
 For others, it is an ongoing process of discovery that changes throughout their life.

 - The way you define your sexual identity can be the same all your life or might change as you get older.
 Some people choose not to define their sexuality at all.

 - Just because you define your sexual identity one way now, it doesn’t mean you can’t define yourself another way later on.
 This doesn’t mean you’re ‘confused’ or ‘choosing’.
 It just means you’re still learning about yourself, who you are attracted to and the kinds of relationships that feel right to you.

 - It’s normal to question your sexual identity, no matter how you identify.
 Feelings of uncertainty, confusion, and curiosity are a normal ongoing part of trying to understand who you are.
 For many people, this uncertainty is created by cultures, religions and people that believe sexual identity is a ‘choice’ or assume that being straight is ‘normal’.